salvaharp-llc/salvaharp-llc/README.md

 ## Hi there, I'm Salva 👋

-I am finishing my Master's in Telecommunication Engineering (specializing in Software & ML/AI) and making a full transition into backend engineering.
+I am finishing my Master's in Telecommunication Engineering (specializing in Software & AI) and making a full transition into backend engineering.
 I enjoy the architectural side of software and write backend systems using **Python** and **Go**.

 Coming from a telecom background, I have a deep appreciation for how networks operate under the hood, which drew me to backend development.